 Unenvied I'll challenge my part; For ev'ry fair object my eyes can survey Contributes to gladden my heart.
-154 The Leopard and the Looking-Glass.

-How vainly, through infinite trouble and strife,

-The many their labours employ!
+How vainly, through infinite trouble and strife, The many their labours employ !
 Since all that is truly delightful in life

-Is what all, if they please, may enjoy!
+Is what all, if they please, may enjoy !